+Risk Management, Safety, and Safetyandsecurity@samuelmerritt.edu

+Security 510-867-4019

-Director of Risk Management, 510-879-9200, x7558 Safety, and Security and Chair 400 Hawthorne Avenue, Suite 216 to the Crisis Response Team Oakland, California 94609
+400 Hawthorne Avenue, Suite 216

+Oakland, California 94609

 If you are a victim of sexual violence, your first priority should be to get to a place of safety.
-You should then obtain necessary medical treatment, and work with authorities to preserve as much evidence as possible.
+You should then obtain necessary medical treatment, and work with the authorities to preserve as much evidence as possible.
 The University strongly advocates that a victim of sexual assault/violence report the incident in a timely manner to the Title IX Coordinator, the Chief Human Resources Officer.